protocol-governed-computing/conformance_workloads/workloads/collatz/client/README.md

   live trace (evidence) and the compiled workflow DAG projection.

-Inspection (the Protocol Inspector, `pi`) is **not** part of this surface: it is a *downstream consumer* of the assembled snapshot and lives in the separate `protocol_inspector` component.
+Inspection (the Protocol Inspector, `pi`) is **not** part of this surface: it is a *downstream consumer* of the assembled snapshot and lives in the separate `snapshot_inspector` component.
 This surface demonstrates **execution**, not inspection.

 ## Layout